pi0/capnp-es/README.md

 **<sup>1</sup> Changes from `capnp-ts`:**

-- [x] Internal refactors and simplifications as was playing around.
+- Internal refactors and simplifications as was playing around.
-- [x] Compiler, runtime, and std lib published via a single and compact ESM-only package with subpath exports.
+- Compiler, runtime, and std lib published via a single and compact ESM-only package with subpath exports.
-- [x] Compiler updated to use Typescript v5 API
+- Compiler updated to use Typescript v5 API
-- [x] Output files can be `.ts` (new), `.js` (ESM instead of CJS), and `.d.ts` and has no `.capnp` suffix.
+- Output files can be `.ts` (new), `.js` (ESM instead of CJS), and `.d.ts` and has no `.capnp` suffix.
-- [x] Compiler API can be used via the `capnp-es/compiler` subpath export programmatically.
+- Compiler API can be used via the `capnp-es/compiler` subpath export programmatically.
-- [x] Use native `TextEncoder` and `TextDecoder` for utf8 encoding
+- Use native `TextEncoder` and `TextDecoder` for utf8 encoding
-- [x] Enums are typed plain JS objects (this way `.ts` files work with strip-only ts loaders without enum support.)
+- Enums are typed plain JS objects (this way `.ts` files work with strip-only ts loaders without enum support.)
-- [x] Compiler CLI can directly accept a path to `.capnp` files and internally use `capnpc`
+- Compiler CLI can directly accept a path to `.capnp` files and internally use `capnpc`
-- [x] Built-in schemas are compiled from source (compiler, compiles itself. so cool right?)
+- Built-in schemas are compiled from source (compiler, compiles itself. so cool right?)
-- [x] Use reflection (getter setters) to access structs.
+- Use reflection (getter setters) to access structs.
-- [x] RPC level 1
+- RPC level 1
-- [ ] [TODO] Investigate runtime performance.
-Some language features make full traverse slow, especially on Node.js < 22, Bun is fast and all good.
-- [ ] [PLANNED] Investigate the possibility of bundling the wasm version of `capnp`

 ## Development